Historic Sites of Manitoba: Canadian Pacific Railway Bergen Cutoff Bridge (Red River, Winnipeg)

 After the auxiliary terminals at the North Transcona Rail Yards were closed on 15 December 1928, the bridge was no longer used actively by the CPR.
 The tracks and ties—aside from those servicing the City’s North End Water Pollution Control Centre—have been removed from the split off the CPR’s Selkirk Line through to where the former section of Springfield Road in North Kildonan is now bisected by Chief Peguis Trail.
 The Main Street and Henderson Highway bridge cutouts have also been removed, along with the graded approach east of Henderson Highway, which has been leveled and mostly converted into residential development along the south side of Springfield Road between Henderson Highway and Raleigh Street.
 The bridge was stripped of decking and rails, with some ties remaining on the swing span.
 Trees now grow along the western riverbank where the bridge deck once lay.
 Access to the concrete and steel structure is severed on the east bank and restricted via the western approach.
 The pilot cabin atop the bridge remains, though it has been stripped of equipment.

-Through the years, alternate use for the bridge has since been considered.
-The provincial government looked into using the span for the perimeter highway but, by 1955, had abandoned the idea in favour of the present bridge to the north.
+Through the years, alternate uses for the bridge have been considered.
+The provincial government looked into using the span for the perimeter highway around Winnipeg but, by 1955, had abandoned the idea in favour of the present bridge to the north.
 In the early 1960s, the Metro Planning Commission evaluated the site for use within a proposed inner beltway.
 This fell through when the CPR refused to sell the property.
-In 1987, a local restaurateur in partnership with a landscape architect proposed a housing development on the east side while converting the bridge into a restaurant and pedestrian corridor.
+In 1987, a local restaurateur in partnership with landscape architect Garry Hilderman proposed a housing development on the east side while converting the bridge into a restaurant and pedestrian corridor.
 They acquired 22 acres of land from the CPR but the plan was withdrawn within a year when they yielded to public pressure to leave the area undeveloped.
-The land was sold to the city.
+The land was sold to the city, which now maintains a walking and cycling trail along the eastern approach to the bridge.

 Photos & Maps